Zarin21/Zarin21/README.md

 # Hey!👋

-I'm Zarin, a third year student at University of Alberta interested in Software Development.
+I'm Zarin, a third year student at University of Alberta interested in Software Development and Machine Learning.
 <a href="https://www.linkedin.com/in/zsubah/">Contact me</a>

 <table>